 What if I have other dental coverage, such as Medicare Advantage?

 Your Medicaid dental benefit is the payer of last resort.
 Your dentist will need to first submit your claim to your primary dental insurer, such as your Medicare Advantage plan.
-After the primary has paid out, your provider will submit the claim to DentaQuest for any remaining payment.
-Your dentist will send your EOB from your primary insurer to DentaQuest showing how much they paid.
+After the primary has paid out, your provider will submit the claim to Renaissance for any remaining payment.
+Your dentist will send your EOB from your primary insurer to Renaissance showing how much they paid.

 Would a dual eligible member have any out-of-pocket expenses?